Haochen-Wang409/CellSegmentation/README.md

 There are two main subprojects.
 One for 2-dimention cells and the other one for 3-dimention cells.
 Because of the particularity of U-Net, the size of input images and ground truths must be a power of 2, including the number of image slices in the 3-dimentional case.

-To have a better understanding of this algorithm, I recomend you to read U-Net: Convolutional Networks for Biomedical Image Segmentation (arXiv:1505.04597v1 [cs.CV] 18 May 2015) and 3D U-Net: Learning Dense Volumetric Segmentation from Sparse Annotation (arXiv:1606.06650v1 [cs.CV] 21 Jun 2016).
+To have a better understanding of this algorithm, I recomend you to read:
+U-Net: Convolutional Networks for Biomedical Image Segmentation (arXiv:1505.04597v1 [cs.CV] 18 May 2015)
+3D U-Net: Learning Dense Volumetric Segmentation from Sparse Annotation (arXiv:1606.06650v1 [cs.CV] 21 Jun 2016)

 Environment:
 PyTorch 1.5.1